Menu Close

 We are also giving rural and remote communities the confidence to apply for funding to set up creative groups and realise the possibilities of what they can do to improve the mental health and wellbeing within their community.

-This was largely penned by Mandy Cairns and Sharyn Morgan, two Project Managers for the Community Link Worker project in Highland at Change Mental Health.
+This was largely penned by Mandy Cairns and Sharyn Morgan, two Project Managers for the Community Link Worker sevice in Highland at Change Mental Health.
 It was written on Social Prescribing Day, an annual celebration every 9th March of social prescribing, recognising link workers, local community groups and regional and national organisations which support people’s health and wellbeing.
 Every year, we mark the occasion to share ideas and highlight the impact of social prescribing on people and communities.

 other news